 Evans became ill later that year.
 He was hospitalized in Schenectady's Ellis Hospital from the end of July until his death on September 2, 1916.
 The Schenectady Gazette reported that Evans "at times had given promise of recovery.
 For the next week and a half his condition had been very poor and his death was expected momentarily.
 During the last week he was unconscious most of the time."

 Death notices appeared in the Gazette, the Bennington Free Press and The Sporting News, all three giving slightly differing accounts of his life and career.
 Evans' death certificate listed the cause of death as "general septicemia and acute gonorrheal endocarditis," with a "cerebral embolism" listed as contributory.
-His funeral was held at his brother's home in North Bennington, where he was laid to rest on September 4, 1916.
+His funeral was held at his brother's home in North Bennington, and he was laid to rest in Schenectedy on September 4, 1916.

 A version of this biography originally appeared in Green Mountain Boys of Summer: Vermonters in the Major Leagues 1882-1993, edited by Tom Simon (New England Press, 2000).